unclecode/mem4ai/README.md

 ## 📄 License

-Memtor is released under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+Mem4AI is released under the Apache 2.0 license.
+See [LICENSE](LICENSE) for more information.

 ---

 Built with ❤️ by Unclecode. (https://x.com/unclecode)

-Give Memtor a star ⭐ if you find it helpful!
+Give Mem4AI a star ⭐ if you find it helpful!